 NARRATRICE

 The Barrès trial heralded the beginnings of a split from Dada.
 Breton and his faithful band distanced themselves from Tzara, who was judged to be too libertarian.
-They asserted Surrealism, with its more political leanings.
+Instead, they advocated Surrealism, with its more political leanings.

 TC : 04 14 53